broodwork/raystack/.docs/middleware.md

-# Cotlette Middleware
+# Raystack Middleware

 ## Overview

-Middleware in Cotlette allows you to process requests and responses globally, similar to Django or FastAPI middleware.
+Middleware in Raystack allows you to process requests and responses globally, similar to Django or FastAPI middleware.
 You can use built-in middleware or write your own for cross-cutting concerns like authentication, logging, or CORS.

 ---

 ## Built-in Middleware

-Cotlette includes (or plans to include):
+Raystack includes (or plans to include):
 - Authentication middleware
 - Session middleware
 - CSRF protection (planned)